Energy conditions in static, spherically symmetric spacetimes and effective geometries: Static and spherically symmetric geometries

 To explore some explicit examples meeting the constraint \eqref{y-condition}, we consider the \emph{ansatz}

 where $c_n \geq 0$ are constants and $n$ is an integer (this choice is made for simplicity, as our results extend straightforwardly also to non-integer values of $n$).
-In this way, Eq. \eqref{eq:def_y} can be read as an ordinary differential equation whose solutions produce metric functions $B(r)$ that automatically obey the NEC.
+In this way, we isolate the elementary power-law building blocks of non-negative functions $y(r)$.
+Owing to the linearity of Eq.~\eqref{eq:def_y}, more general NEC-compatible profiles can subsequently be generated by superposition, as will be shown shortly.
+In view of Eq. \eqref{ansatz-1}, Eq. \eqref{eq:def_y} can be read as an ordinary differential equation whose solutions produce metric functions $B(r)$ that automatically obey the NEC.
 Let us consider the following choices for $y(r)$: \begin{itemize} \item $y(r) =0$.
 In this case, Eq.~\eqref{eq:def_y} becomes a homogeneous differential equation and we readily obtain

 with $d_{1,2}$ (dimensionful) integration constants.
 Within our class of solutions, Eq.~\eqref{eq:basic} is the only one that gives rise to an isotropic energy-momentum tensor, whereas the other configurations necessarily involve anisotropic pressures (cf. Eq.~\eqref{eq:rhoP}).
 Setting $d_{1}=\RS\equiv 2M$ and $d_2>0$, we obtain the Schwarzschild-de Sitter metric.
 Thus, to maintain consistency with this physical interpretation, we will henceforth fix $d_{1}=\RS\equiv 2M$ (more details on the parameter $M$ will be given in Sec. \ref{Sec:junction-condition}). \item $y(r) =c_0$.
 For this scenario, Eq. \eqref{eq:def_y} yields the solution